A Service of Jewish Family Services, 959 N. Main Street, Providence.

 Info., referrals, & support to parents.

-Rhode Island Housing works to ensure that all people who live and work in Rhode Island can afford a safe, healthy home that meets their needs.
-The agency provides low-interest loans, grants, education, advocacy and consumer counseling to help our customers buy and retain their homes.
+Together with its partners, Rhode Island Housing works to ensure that all people who live and work in Rhode Island can afford a healthy home that meets their needs.
+Rhode Island Housing uses all of its resources to provide low-interest loans, grants, education and assistance to help Rhode Islanders find, rent, buy, build and keep a good home.
 It also offers special programs to ensure that these homes are safe and healthy.